ZhenchangMin/Data-Structures-and-Algorithms/In-school lessons/lec2.md

 2.(to prove that) the algorithm is partial correct

 proof methods:
-Variants （变式） for "termination"
+Variants for "termination"
-Invariants（不变式） for "partial correctness"
+Invariants for "partial correctness"

 ### Example: Insertion Sort
 ![1757038492550](image/lec2/1757038492550.png)